Overview

 file: the plan file, binary data are accepted -

-page: write the number of the pages included in the plan file -
+page: specify the page number in the plan file -

 name: the name of the plan -